Senior Management Team

-His portfolio of responsibilities covers Children's Services, Adult Services, Public Health, Education and Skills, City Environment and ICT.
+His portfolio of responsibilities covers Children's Services and Education, Adult Services, Public Health, City Environment and Human Resources.
+In addition and on an interim basis, while the Director of City Assets and Housing post remains vacant he has taken on responsibility for Housing Development and all of the Council’s Assets services.
 He has overall responsibility for ensuring the achievement of better outcomes for local people by promoting independence and self-reliant communities and reducing demand on services.
 The primary aim is to ensure people and communities in the City achieve their full potential and to protect vulnerable children and adults.
 The services which he leads work closely with partners to improve the health and wellbeing of the local population, and to give children and young people the very best start in life.
-He is also the Council's strategic lead on the Wolverhampton for Everyone partnership.
+He is also the Council's strategic lead and champion for the Voluntary Community Sector

-Mark has nearly 30 years' experience in local government working for Wrekin District Council, Telford & Wrekin Council, Shropshire County Council and Oswestry Borough Council before joining City of Wolverhampton Council in 2009.
+Mark has 30 years' experience in local government working for Wrekin District Council, Telford & Wrekin Council, Shropshire County Council and Oswestry Borough Council before joining City of Wolverhampton Council in 2009.

-Mark is Vice-Chair of the Safer Wolverhampton Partnership, is a Director and the Chair of WV Living, the City's Council's housing company, and is the strategic lead for both health, safety and wellbeing and resilience within the Council.
-Mark is also the Chair of Governors at St Patrick's Catholic Primary School and the City of Wolverhampton College.
+Mark is Vice-Chair of the Safer Wolverhampton Partnership, is a Director and the Chair of WV Living, the City's Council's housing company.
+Mark is also the Chair of Governors at the City of Wolverhampton College.